cloudmesh-community/fa18-523-60/project-report/report.md

 ### Abstract

-In today’s busy world, time is a valuable asset.
+In today's busy world, time is a valuable asset.
 People are trying to save time and money in all segments of their lives, one of them being grocery shopping.
 Instacart is an e-commerce platform that helps them save both.
 This technology